Flupsy/nagboard/README.md

 I'm a sysadmin, not a programmer, and the code might be very unpleasant.
 There are lots of features that would be nice to have.
-Feel free to request them or to send me patches, but please be nice.
+Feel free to request them or to send me pull requests, but please be nice.
 Bitching about my code is pointless.